andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 A graph is a collection of nodes (vertices) and edges connecting them.
 It can be directed or undirected.

+**Use Cases:**
+- **Network Analysis for Sales Channels:** Model relationships between different sales channels and their performance metrics.
+- **Customer Relationship Mapping:** Visualize connections between customers based on purchasing behavior and referrals.

 ```csharp
 public class Graph {
     private Dictionary<int, List<int>> adjacencyList = new Dictionary<int, List<int>>();